denoptim-project/tutorials/doc/tutorial_1.1.md

 * blue vertices have no special role.
 These are standard building blocks.
 * red vertices have **Scaffold** role.
 Scaffolds have been declared to contain the single most critical component of the chemical entity (e.g., the metal center in a transition metal complex) and are, therefore, used as starting point when constructing new entities of a certain kind (e.g., Pt complexes).
 * green vertices are **Capping group**.
 These are vertices that by contract saturate open valences and open coordination sites.
 Capping groups are most often hydrogen atoms, but can be anything and in the loaded graph they are Ph groups.
-* light and brilliant green for any selected vertex.
+* bright green is used to identify any selected vertex.
 Vertices can be selected by clicking on them (thus triggering the generation of a molecular representation of the vertex content) or by drawing a selection rectangle with the mouse (thus selecting more than one vertex).
 * orange (not shown in Figure 1) for vertices used to form cyclic graphs (Ring-Closing Vertices, described [later](RCVs)).

 (header-build-graph)=